ludiosarchive/mute-new-tabs/README.md

 2. Open `chrome://flags` in Chrome.

-3. Find <b>Tab audio muting UI control</b>, click "Enable", then restart Chrome.
+3. Find **Tab audio muting UI control**, click "Enable", then restart Chrome.
 	(Make sure to actually restart it, not just close one window.)

 4. Open `chrome://extensions` in Chrome.